Preparing Your Team for Growth

 - fine-tune or completely transform your marketing and sales strategy and tactics to fit a more promising economic scenario

-What does team building for a recovery look like?
+What does team building for a growing economy look like?

 - Focus on real business issues instead of just playtime

 - Give the teams a project instead of just discussing cases